Below are a collection of testimonials from businesses and educational establishments we have worked with over the last 10 years.

 Amanda Lawrence - Curriculum Area Leader PDE & Citizenship

 Secondary school + sixth form in March, Cambs

 Working with The Skills Service has been instrumental in the development of our careers strategy to the point now where we are meeting all Gatsby Benchmarks.
-The team has an excellent understanding of Local LMI and this coupled with her knowledge of our student’s skills means that she is able to support us to provide bespoke activities as well as give us the crucial links with employers.
+The team has an excellent understanding of Local LMI and this, coupled with their knowledge of our student’s skills, means that they are able to support us to provide bespoke activities as well as give us the crucial links with employers.